+Our findings are primarily based on datasets from major ML conferences (ICLR, NeurIPS, CoRL, EMNLP) and Nature Family Journals spanning 15 distinct journals across different disciplines such as medicine, biology, chemistry, and environmental sciences.
+While this demonstrates the applicability of our framework beyond these domains, further experimentation may be required to fully establish its generalizability to an even wider range of fields and publication venues.
+Factors such as field-specific writing styles and the prevalence of AI use could influence the effectiveness of our approach.

+Moreover, the prompting techniques used in our study to simulate the process of revising, expanding, paraphrasing, and proofreading review texts (Section $\S$~\ref{subsec:Proofreading}) have limitations.
+The prompts we employed were designed based on our understanding of common practices, but they may not capture the full range of techniques used by reviewers or AI assistants.
+We emphasize that these techniques should be interpreted as a best-effort approximation rather than a definitive representation of how AI is used for review text modifications.

+Although our validation experiments used real reviews from prior years, which included a significant fraction of non-native speaker-written texts, and our results remained accurate, we recognize that substantial shifts in the non-native speaker population over time could still impact the accuracy of our estimates~\cite{Liang2023GPTDA}.
+Future research should investigate the impact of evolving non-native speaker populations on the robustness of our framework.

-In addition, the approximations made to the review generating process in Section~\ref{sec: method} in order to make estimation of the review likelihood tractable introduce an additional source of error, as does the temporal distribution shift in token frequencies due to, e.g., changes in topics, reviewers, etc.
+In addition, the approximations made to the review generating process in Section $\S$~\ref{sec: method} in order to make estimation of the review likelihood tractable introduce an additional source of error, as does the temporal distribution shift in token frequencies due to, e.g., changes in topics, reviewers, etc.